Caution: Top 10 Dangerous Human Foods for Dogs

 And the highest cost of all?
 Many frantic vet calls and visits end in tragedy.
 A hefty vet bill may be all you bring home.
 Lower your vet bill and help your pet live longer by keeping these dangerous human foods away from your dog:

-Top 10 Toxic Foods for Dogs
+Top 10 Toxic Human Foods for Dogs

 Just because you love a three-course dinner doesn’t mean your dog should indulge as well.
 As a responsible pet owner, it is important to understand which human foods are dangerous to dogs.
 Here is a list of the top ten foods to avoid feeding your pets: